YonSci/UNECA-Deep-Learning-for-Socioeconomic-Indicator-Prediction/README.md

 The documentation includes important stages such as:
 - **Survey data collection, and processing**
 - **Nightlight satellite imagery acquisition, and processing**
+- **Sampling method to generate download locations and undersampling to avoid bias**
 - **Daytime satellite imagery acquisition and processing**
 - **Preparation of training and validation datasets**
 - **Train Convolutional Neural Network (CNN) models and their variants**